The following people will be responsible for the public administration of Colombia in the coming years.

 Martinez was Uribe’s defense minister between 2002 and 2004 when the mass execution of civilians who were presented as guerrillas killed in combat began skyrocketing.

-Carlos Holmes (Foreign Relations)
+Carlos Holmes Trujillo (Foreign Relations)

-Carlos Holmes is a traditional dynasty politician who inherited much of his initial political power from his father, a Liberal Party mogul like Duque’s late father.
+Carlos Holmes Trujillo is a traditional dynasty politician who inherited much of his initial political power from his father, a Liberal Party mogul like Duque’s late father.

-Holmes began his political career as mayor in Cali in the late 1980s, the years that the Cali Cartel controlled much of the city.
+Trujillo began his political career as mayor in Cali in the late 1980s, the years that the Cali Cartel controlled much of the city.
 He has since been appointed education minister and ambassador to the Organization of American States.

 The foreign relations chief has been one of Uribe’s most loyal allies and has become one of the most influential moderates within their hard-right Democratic Center (CD) party.